Antipurity/conceptual/philosophy.md

 - **By definition**

 To cut it short, concepts allow the new to re-define the old, data to re-define code.
 It is at once a new programming paradigm (requiring a language to try it out in), and a model of a mind (a proper base for AI).

-Is this a PL project, or an AI project, or what?
-Things only get weirder from here.

-# Design principles

-What is a big and clunky thought, and what is a small and nimble thought?
-One can identify thoughts with extensibility points; then, the more extensible the better.
-Usually entrances into black boxes are made manually, but perfecting extensibility, making it automatic like the concept of concepts allows, makes thoughts most small and nimble, to better combine all in one super-dense place.

-Without very specifically directed effort, such a conceptual singularity will not happen.
-And AI is almost incidental to that, such a small thing.

-Truly, "*separate cleanly to combine easily*" is the only real design principle here; others are adopted more to develop particular concepts.
-In other words, "maximally expressible features" or "perfectionism".

-There are some other valued principles here, like "of many variants of saying a thing or writing code, pick the *shortest*" and "*suffering makes for* a dozen times *faster* change and *development*" and "*understanding is formalization*", but they are not as essential as "separate cleanly to combine easily" (and arise from different concepts).

-# Particular concepts

-While they are language features here, quite a few of them do have rich philosophical implications, which were significant during developing their understandings.

-[TODO, preferably when code reaches them.]